AWS Transit Gateway Orchestrator Plan¶

 This section consists of delete functions.

-To delete an Aviatrix Transit GW attached to a Transit Gateway, go through Step 7 and Step 8 listed below.
+To delete an Aviatrix Transit GW attached to a AWS Transit Gateway, go through Step 7 and Step 8 listed below.
 Then go to Controller Gateway page to terminate the gateway instance.

 7. Detach Aviatrix Transit GW from TGW¶